-The entry-level Doctor of Physical Therapy Program at The College of St. Scholastica is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax St., Alexandria, VA 22314; telephone: (703) 706-3245; email: email@example.com; website: www.capteonline.org.
+The entry-level Doctor of Physical Therapy at The College of St. Scholastica is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: (703) 706-3245; email: email@example.com; website: www.capteonline.org.
 If needing to contact the program/institution directly, please call (218) 723-6786 or email firstname.lastname@example.org.

 FAST FACTS: Doctor of Physical Therapy (DPT)

-According to the Bureau of Labor Statistics, employment for physical therapists is expected to grow by 39 percent between 2010 and 2020.
+According to the Bureau of Labor Statistics, employment for physical therapists is expected to grow by 18% between 2018 and 2028.
 This is well above average and represents an opportunity for those looking to enter the profession.

 "CSS was the perfect environment for me to get the most out of where I was at in life.
 To this day, my experience there has really helped me mature as a professional, a father and a husband, and I’m very thankful for that."

 – Jeff Lahti, Director of Physical Therapy at Viverant

 Connect with a BlueStone housing representative about on-site housing options.